dvberkel/grunt-peg/README.md

 In this example a [PEG][] grammar as described in the file `grammar/example.peg` is used to generate parser `grammar/example.js`.
-The default export variable is used, i.e. `module.exports`.
+By default it generates the parser as a commonjs module.

 ```js
 grunt.initConfig({